-I have created a new activity with a recyclerview and I have used the same principles than described above but adapted to my database .
-I still use the same layout (XML file described above) but the adapter changed.
-I still had my sub class with the same element but in my “primary” class, compared to the first adapter, I had to take the text not in the array but in the data base, and I had to create a special part for the delete button.
+Thus, I created a new activity with a “recyclerview” and I used the same principles as the ones described above, but adapted to my database .
+I still used the same layout (XML file described above) but the adapter changed.
+I still had my sub-class with the same elements but in my “primary” class, compared to the first adapter, I had to take the text, not in the array, but in the data base, and I had to create a special part for the “delete” button.
 I made a link between the data base and the delete button.
-Thanks to the position of each word in the data base I could delete the right word.
-This button are invisible on the data already stored.
-Nevertheless, this adapter was almost the same thing than the first one.
+Thanks to the position of each word in the data base I can delete the right word.
+This button is invisible for the data already stored.
+Nevertheless, this adapter was almost the same as the first one.

 The implementation of the database was the biggest part of this project.
-First of all, I have create a table with three columns: the id, the English word then the French translation.
-Then I have created a method which allow to read and to pick up these data.
+First of all, I created a table with three columns: the ID, the English word, then the French translation.
+Then I created a method which allows to read and to pick up these data.
 Once these functions were done, the database was created.
-In this database, I needed 3 things : add a word, delete one word and delete all the words.
+In this database, I wanted to do three actions : add a word, delete one word and delete all the words.
 Thus, I implemented these 3 functions.
 Delete and delete all are link to the garbage which is on the principle layout.
-I can delete one or more element thanks to the id.
+I can delete one element, or more, thanks to the ID.

-Add pick up the text written by the user in the edit view in the “Addword” activity.
-First add was a popup but I have changed for an new page because I did not like the final result.
-This activity change the text in “editview” in string and give this text to the add function in the database.
+“Add” transfers the text written by the user in the “edit view”, into the “Addword” activity.
+The first “add” was a pop-up but I changed for a new page because I did not like the final result.
+This activity changes the text in “editview” in string and transfers this text to the add function in the database.

-Finaly, I have created some menu buttons.
+I created some “menu” buttons.
 These buttons link each activity and allow to use all activities of the app.
-One of these (double arrow) is here to switch between “French to English” and “English to French activity”, when you clicked on it the activity asked is launched.
-The menu buttons “ADD” and “BACK” work with the same way but between the activity to add our own words and the activity to have access to the data already stored.
-To finish, in the activity where you can add your own word the garbage button are linked to the data base and delete all added words.
-I made a “Alert dialog” as security in the case where the user click on the garbage inadvertently.
+One of these (double arrow) is here to switch between “French to English” and “English to French” activity.
+When you clicked on it the activity requested is launched.
+The menu buttons “ADD” and “BACK” work the same way, but between the activities “add your own words” and “ have access to the data already stored”.
+To finish, in the activity where you can add your own word, the trash button is linked to the data base and delete all added words.
+I made an “Alert dialog” as safety, in the case where the user clicks on the garbage inadvertently.

-Finally, my only regret is about the sort which doesn’t work.
-I wanted to use the “by order” command.
-The idea were to add the word and after sort the data base but in the same “onclicklistener” (add button).
-Function sort is call but nothing happens.

-I use exactly the same way for the second tab.
+Finally, my only regret is about the “sort” function that did not work properly.
+Indeed, I wanted to use the “by order” command.
+The idea was to first add the word and then sort the data base, but with the same “onclicklistener” (add button).
+The function “sort” was called but nothing happened, although I used the exact same way as the oneI used in the second tab(second activity with French to English word).

-To sum up, my project has evolved during all this project and I am proud of what I have done .
+To sum up, It was really exciting to improve and develop my project step by step and I think I can say that I am pretty proud of what I have done!

 References